FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

  * `:::freefem optfile` : `:::freefem string` parameter to specify the IPOPT option file name.
 IPOPT will look for a `:::freefem ipopt.opt` file by default.
 Options set in the file will overwrite those defined in the __`FreeFem++`__ script.

  * `:::freefem printlevel` : An `:::freefem int` to control IPOPT output print level, set to 5 by default, the possible values are from 0 to 12.
-A description of the output informations is available in the [PDF documentation](https://projects.coin-or.org/Ipopt/browser/stable/3.10/Ipopt/doc/documentation.pdf?format=raw) of IPOPT.
+A description of the output information is available in the [PDF documentation](https://projects.coin-or.org/Ipopt/browser/stable/3.10/Ipopt/doc/documentation.pdf?format=raw) of IPOPT.

- * `:::freefem fixedvar` : `:::freefem string` for the definition of simple bounds equality constraints treatment : use `:::freefem "make_parameter"` (default value) to simply remove them from the optimization process (the functions will always be evaluated with the fixed value for those variables), `:::freefem "make_constraint"` to treat them as any other constraint or `:::freefem "relax_bounds"` to relax fixing bound constraints.
+ * `:::freefem fixedvar` : `:::freefem string` for the definition of simple bound equality constraints treatment : use `:::freefem "make_parameter"` (default value) to simply remove them from the optimization process (the functions will always be evaluated with the fixed value for those variables), `:::freefem "make_constraint"` to treat them as any other constraint or `:::freefem "relax_bounds"` to relax fixing bound constraints.

  * `:::freefem mustrategy` : a `:::freefem string` to choose the update strategy for the barrier parameter $\mu$.
 The two possible tags are `:::freefem "monotone"`, to use the monotone (Fiacco-McCormick) strategy, or `:::freefem "adaptive"` (default setting).